terminal42/contao-dcawizard/README.md

 dcawizard Contao Extension
 ==========================

-This extension provides a widget to handle the external table records.
+This extension provides a widget to handle external table records in the edit mode of the parent record.

-How to use:
+## How to use

 ```php
 // DCA defnition